 For a long time, curiosity has got the better of Atul.
 Most of this curiosity was self-generated, quite a bit came from the younger people around him.
-Over time, to satiate this curiosity, he sought the refuge of books that weren’t sweeping statements of history and to go and actually see places rather than just reading about them.
+Over time, to satiate this curiosity, he sought the refuge of books that weren’t sweeping statements of history and to go and actually see places and not just reading about them.
 Needless to say, soon the lines of history, mythology, art, and culture were blurred, and he started answering questions, even if people didn’t ask them.
 Which, possibly got on people’s nerves.
 But then, he had to tell.
 He remembered, he has been blogging for a dozen years now, so he took to writing what he discovered.

 In his day job, he juggles instructional design, ed-tech, teacher education, and product design, which interestingly enough, helps cross-pollinate wonderful ideas.

 Samir is an information junkie with an annoying level of interest in history.
 His academic background is in Statistics, Operations Research and some more things to do with numbers.
 He spent several years in US and Canada doing something with numbers.
 Inspired by the movie Swades he returned to change a lightbulb in Mumbai, a task he finished in about 15 minutes.
 Since then he wanders around ruins and forts, and continues to do something involving numbers at work.
 He has accumulated an impressive stack of history books, and has a strong preference for original sources.

 He finds it easier to talk about things than writing, but can definitely write things when poked long enough with sharp, pointy objects.